Harishankar4274/Docker_Assistant/README.md

 ## How to use:

-it is a simple python program.
+It is a simple python program.
 Just download it and execute it.
+Follow the below procedure to use the tool:

+Get the tool by the command: `git clone https://github.com/HarishankarD29/Docker_Assistant.git` or you can just download the file from the link https://github.com/HarishankarD29/Docker_Assistant/blob/master/Docker_Assistant.py.